-Annual reviews require a majority affirmative vote of the TAC for the working group to continue.
-If the TAC deems the working group to not be on track for completing the goals outlined in it’s charter, it may request to have the working group disbanded.
-The working group may choose to move outside of the Open Mainframe Project at any time.
+Annual reviews require an affirmative majority vote of the TAC for the working group to continue.
+If the TAC deems the working group to not be on track for completing the goals outlined in its charter, it may request disbanding the working group.
+The working group may choose to move outside the Open Mainframe Project at any time.

-A: Anyone can propose a new working group ( whether from an Open Mainframe Project member organization or not ), but it must be sponsored by a TAC member.
+A: Anyone can propose a new working group ( whether from an Open Mainframe Project member organization or not ), but a TAC member must sponsor it.

-A: The TAC recognizes that in the lifecycle of a working group goals or mission may change.
-In those cases, the working group must present to the TAC an updated version of their [template] for approval.
+A: The TAC recognizes that in the lifecycle of a working group, goals or missions may change.
+In those cases, the working group must present an updated version of their charter for approval to the TAC.